ClaireMorduch/clairemorduch/index.md

+### Claire Morduch
-### _Strategic planning and financial analysis to develop more effective organizations, which are better able to strengthen families, reduce poverty and improve communities._ ## Claire Morduch -- ClaireMorduch@gmail.com
+_Strategic planning and financial analysis to develop more effective organizations, which are better able to strengthen families, reduce poverty and improve communities._
+ClaireMorduch@gmail.com